mozilla/webextension-polyfill/README.md

 ## Basic Setup

 In order to use the polyfill, it must be loaded into any context where `browser` APIs are accessed.
-The most common cases are background and content scripts, which can be specified in `manifest.json`:
+The most common cases are background and content scripts, which can be specified in `manifest.json` (make sure to include the `browser-polyfill.js` script before any other scripts that use it):

 ```javascript
 {